 Looking ahead, when the BoE’s Monetary Policy Committee meets again on 15 December further interest rises are a strong possibility.

 What’s less likely is England winning the men’s football world cup.
-But in a year characterised by the unexpected, it wouldn't be strangest thing to happen in 2022.
+But in a year characterised by the unexpected, anything between now and 31 December seems possible.